-Regents Geometry Accelerated Honors1 CreditGrade 940 WeeksPrerequisite: Designed for students who successfully completed Regents Algebra Accelerated.
+Regents Geometry Accelerated Honors1 CreditGrade 940 Weeks

+Prerequisite: Designed for students who successfully completed Regents Algebra Accelerated.

 This course is based on the NYS Core Curriculum for Geometry.
 This course is meant to employ an integrated approach to the study of geometric relationships.
 Congruence and similarity of triangles will be established using appropriate theorems.
 Transformations including rotations, reflections, translations, and glide reflections and coordinate geometry will be used to establish and verify geometric relationships.
 Students will be expected to take the NYS Mathematics Regents Exam in Geometry in June.
 Upon successful completion of this course, students are expected to enroll in Trigonometry or Trigonometry Honors.

-Intermediate Algebra1 CreditGrades 10, 1140 WeeksPrerequisite:Placement in this course will be byteacher recommendation with Administration/MathDepartment Chair approval.
+Intermediate Algebra1 CreditGrades 11, 1240 WeeksPrerequisite: Placement in this course will be by completion of Algebra 1 & teacher recommendation.

-This course is designed as a third or fourth credit of math for students who are planning to attend college and pursue a two or four year degree in a non-STEM major, enter the workforce or a military branch.
+This course is designed for students who are planning to attend college and pursue a two or four-year degree in a non-STEM major, enter the workforce, and attend trade school or a military branch.
 This course is designed to strengthen basic algebraic skills and expand upon the concepts learned in Algebra 1 to promote a deeper understanding of more complex algebraic topics.
 Students in this course apply and adapt a variety of strategies and algorithms to solve problems.

+Algebra 2 1 Credit

+Grades 10, 11 , 12 40 Weeks

-Algebra 21 CreditGrades 10, 11, 1240 WeeksPrerequisite: Designed for students who successfully completed Algebra or are dual enrolled in APEX.
+Prerequisite: Designed for students who successfully

+completed Algebra or are dual enrolled in APEX.
 This course is based on the Common Core curriculum for Algebra II.
 The content of this course includes, but is not restricted to, exponential and logarithmic functions, geometric and algebraic transformations of functions, trigonometry, probability and statistics, and their applications.
 Students will be expected to take the NYS Common Core Algebra 2 Exam in June.
 Upon successful completion of this course, students are expected to enroll in Pre-Calculus with Trig.